iExecBlockchainComputing/idapp/cli/README.md

 - [ ] new command to publish order
 - [X] Be sure to use Docker username and not docker email to tag Docker image (we now ask directly for the username, instead of trying to get it from user locally installed docker)
 - [ ] Have a global progress bar (sconification process when calling API may take 6-7min)
+- [ ] Test with some fancy dependencies in the idapp (node- gyp stuff?), see how sconification process behaves
+- [ ] Once sconified, be able to test the app locally, maybe before deploying the app contract
+- [ ] Test with an access to a protected data inside the idapp?